Quiet German town mourns 18 young lives lost in Alps plane crash

 Local residents huddled among themselves, talking quietly and trying to avoid the journalists from across Germany and overseas who had descended on their once little-known town.

-Former Germany soccer player Christoph Metzelder, who grew up here before playing for Borussia Dortmund and Real Madrid, said his home town would never be the same.

-"It's a national tragedy," he told Die Welt newspaper.
-"The students and the teachers from Haltern am See have become the symbol of this disaster.
-Haltern am See has lost its innocence.
-Before it was a fantastic little city.
-Now there's only sorrow."

-North Rhine-Westphalia's Education Minister Sylvia Loehrmann added: "This is a pain that no one, not even the greatest power on earth, can stop.
-We can only try to accompany."
+"This is a pain that no one, not even the greatest power on earth, can stop - we can only try to accompany," said Sylvia Loehrmann, education minister of North Rhine-Westphalia state.

 Schools across the state will hold a moment of silence for the victims on Thursday and flags across Germany were lowered to half mast.
-The Germany soccer team said they will wear black arm bands in their match against Australia to mourn the victims.
+Some 50 trained experts were at the school to help the children and teachers cope.

 The headmaster said the two teachers were also young - one got married last year in October and the other was engaged.